 One of the themes in this material that I noticed, was ‘the power of the feminine’.
 I didn’t have the best example from early parenting and grew up thinking that ‘being feminine meant being weak’ and I didn’t want any part of that.
 After stumbling into the very male financial world in the early 80s, I found myself setting up a business to promote financial independence for women, as I believed this was one of the keys to women’s empowerment in society in general.
 I used a lot of male energy in creating and building the business partly because it was the way of the world then but also because it came easily to me, having seen that ‘masculine was strong’ in my childhood.

 At a personal level, I began to realise that intuition is the most effective way to access the wisdom we need about what actions to take and when and it’s much less tiring than setting out on a course and making things happen, come what may.
-I also learned from experience that compassion is more helpful than confrontation.
+I also learned from experience that compassion is more helpful than confrontation (which is a last resort only when absolutely necessary).
 Instinct and compassion, in fact, are two of the things that define the power of the feminine because they are hard-wired into us through our capacity to have and raise children, whether or not we choose to be mothers in the biological sense.